oleggromov/rushy-docker/README.md

 For more about rushy parameters, please take a look at the [Usage section](https://github.com/luchkonikita/rushy#usage) of the Readme.

+### Logging

+Don't forget to switch to using `serial` rushy logger since Docker by default disables interactive shell and you won't see any progress.

 ### Example

 Here's how you can run your container with rushy started as a single worker